PP-Module for Email Client

 CC Conformance Claims

-This PP-Module is conformant to Parts 2 (extended) and 3 (extended) of Common Criteria CC:2022, Revision 1.
+This PP-Module is conformant to Part 2 (extended) and Part 3 (extended) of Common Criteria CC:2022, Revision 1.

 PP Claim